Cmoconnor0823/Psychic-Game/README.md

 Made with Html, Css, and Js

-For comments/ concerns email me @ Cmoconnor0823@gmail.com
+For comments/ concerns email Caitlin O'Connor @ Cmoconnor0823@gmail.com